mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Basically, this close the circle.
-As we can see, it's not that easy to follow the life cycle of a virtual thread and its continuation.
+This closes the circle.
+As we can see, it takes a lot of work to follow the life cycle of a virtual thread and its continuation.
 A lot of native calls are involved.
-We hope that the JDK team will provide a better documentation of the virtual threads implementation in the future.
+We hope that the JDK team will provide better documentation of the virtual threads implementation in the future.

 ## 8. Don't use `ThreadLocal` and Thread Pools